giooms/news-digest/README.md

 - **Multiple Discord Channels**: Each digest type can use its own Discord webhook
 - **Configurable**: Each digest type has its own configuration file
 - **RSS Feed Support**: Fetches articles from multiple RSS feeds
-- **24-Hour Filtering**: Only processes articles from the last 24 hours

 ## Setup